 Most of newbuilding service vessels have state-of-art facilities.
 Due to tough weather conditions of operation areas, vessel’s technologies..

 The offshore market is serving different type of major trade area of the world such as oil, construction industry, electricity of cities..

-Accession to the Windmill Market in 2014, it was another milestone in history of Cemre Shipyard.
-Starting 2014, Cemre was selected shipyard to build one SOV unit for Esvagt..
+Accession to the Windmill Market in 2014 was another milestone in the history of Cemre Shipyard.
+Starting in 2014, Cemre was the selected shipyard to build one SOV unit for Esvagt...